Tyler Larsen

-Tyler Larsen (born July 8, 1991) is an American football center for the Washington Commanders of the National Football League (NFL).
+Tyler Larsen (born July 8, 1991) is an American professional football center.
 He played college football at Utah State.
-He signed with the Miami Dolphins as an undrafted free agent in 2014 and has also played for the Carolina Panthers.
+Larsen signed with the Miami Dolphins as an undrafted free agent in 2014 and has also been a member of the Carolina Panthers and Washington Commanders.

-High school
+Early life

 Larsen attended Jordan High School in Sandy, Utah, where he played both offensive and defensive line.
 He earned first-team all-state and second-team all-region honors after recording 27 tackles, including six sacks as well as six fumble recoveries with four going for touchdowns as a senior.
 He helped lead the Beetdiggers to the state playoffs all four seasons, finishing career with 96 tackles, 16 sacks, 12 fumble recoveries, including four touchdowns.
+He is of Norwegian descent.

 He was rated a two-star recruit by Rivals.com.

 College career

 Larsen attended Utah State University and played for the Aggies from 2009 to 2013.
 As a freshman, he played in the first two games of the season before sustaining a season-ending knee injury and was granted a medical redshirt season.
-Returning in 2010, Larsen would go on to start 52 consecutive games at center for the Aggies, earning himself first-team All-WAC honors twice (2011, 2012) and first-team All-MWC in his final season.
+Returning in 2010, Larsen would go on to start 52 consecutive games at center for the Aggies, earning himself first-team All-Western Athletic Conference honors twice (2011, 2012) and first-team All-Mountain West in his final season.
 Larsen also made the watch lists for each the Rimington Trophy and the Outland Trophy his final 2 years (2012, 2013), and was nominated as a finalist for the Rimington Trophy in 2013.

 Professional career

+Pre-draft

-A three-time all-conference selection, Larsen was regarded as one of the best interior lineman prospects in the 2014 NFL Draft.
+A three-time all-conference selection, Larsen was regarded as one of the best interior lineman prospects in the 2014 NFL draft.
 He was projected a late round draft selection.